 - Right after you meet with the client or at a reasonable time within 24 hours

 Ideally, you want to send your estimate within 24 hours of visiting the client’s property.
-This helps to ensure that neither of you forget any important details, like extra fees or discounts that were agreed to.
+This helps ensure that neither of you forgets any important details, like extra fees or discounts that you agreed to.